isunjn/consoo/README.md

 consoo.inspect("mark", foo + bar * baz); // you can add a mark too
 ```

+### trace function call

-- Print the call stack and arguments every time the specific function is called.
+Print the call stack and arguments every time the specific function is called.

 ```ts
 let foo = (a, b) => a + b;